Charity registered in Scotland SC039119

 Our vision is to transform lives with music.
 By growing children's orchestras in areas of deprivation our mission is to transform children's lives with music, empower communities and grow future orchestras.

 You will be an experienced administrator, with excellent organisational skills and the ability to manage a high pressure workload.
-You will have experience of minute taking as well as demonstrable experience of using Microsoft Office, in particular MS Word and Excel.
+You will lead on general communications with parents, so you must also be an effective communicator with both adults and children.

-This pioneering programme drew its initial inspiration from El Sistema in Venezuela and our vision is to transform lives with music.
-We deliver on our vision through the creation of Big Noise programmes within communities, and currently run four programmes in Raploch in Stirling, Govanhill in Glasgow, Torry in Aberdeen and Douglas in Dundee.
+Sistema Scotland’s vision is to transform lives with music.
+We deliver our work through the creation of Big Noise programmes within communities, and currently run four programmes in Raploch in Stirling, Govanhill in Glasgow, Torry in Aberdeen and Douglas in Dundee.

 This is a unique opportunity to join our Big Noise Torry team as the Operations Manager, supporting the Team Leader to ensure high quality procedures, processes and operational functions are embedded to maximise the success of the programme.

 A skilled project manager, you will also have experience of working with children/young people and volunteers, and will have a passion for music, along with the belief in the impact and transformative power it has for children and the wider community.

 Sistema Scotland is seeking to recruit a Fundraising Officer to join our central team based in Raploch, Stirling (working from home initially, due to current Scottish Government guidance).